arief25ramadhan/traffic-sign-classifier/README.md

 ### 3.3.
 Discussing the Model Selection

 My final model results were:
+* train set accuracy of 91.9%
-* validation set accuracy of 93.6 %
+* validation set accuracy of 94.6 %
 * test set accuracy of 91.%

 I choose the Le Net architecture for our traffic sign classifier back bone.
+Le Net was developed by Yann Le Cunn.
+It is the idea

 If a well known architecture was chosen:
 * What architecture was chosen?